GrandpaBenjamin/tiny-people-place/README.md

 # tiny-people-place
-a tiny world for tiny byte-sized people to live.
+a tiny world for tiny byte-sized people to live in.